 - Develop molecular markers for traits of interest

-- Develop new breeding technologies based on a greater understanding of the control of recombination in crop plants
+- Develop new breeding technologies based on a greater understanding of the control of recombination in crops

 - Understand plant/pathogen interactions